Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-This basically means that the Teichm\"uller space is determined by the lengths of its geodesic boundary components as we have seen previously.
-This theorem can be proved Therefore, $\ell_{\gamma_i},~i=1,2,3$ are coordinates on the Teichm\"uller space.
-They are the Fenchel-Nielsen coordinates.
-Note that there are no twists coordinates.
+This basically means that the Teichm\"uller space of a pair of pants is determined by the lengths of its geodesic boundary components.
+Therefore, $\ell_{\gamma_i},~i=1,2,3$ can be thought of as coordinates on the Teichm\"uller space.
+We will explain below how the two facts that (1) any hyperbolic surface admits a pair of pants decomposition and (2) the coordinates on the Teichm\"uller space of a pair of pants is given by the hyperbolic lengths of its geodesic boundaries naturally, leads to a convenient global parametrization of Teichm\"uller space of a hyperbolic surface, the so-called Fenchel-Nielsen coordinates.